tbhb/typing-graph/README.md

 [![Python 3.10+](https://img.shields.io/badge/python-3.10+-blue.svg)](https://www.python.org/downloads/)
 [![License: MIT](https://img.shields.io/badge/license-MIT-green.svg)](https://opensource.org/licenses/MIT)

-A Python library for inspecting type annotations and building graph representations of type metadata.
+typing-graph is a building block for Python libraries and frameworks that derive runtime behavior from type annotations.
+If you're building validation frameworks, CLI tools, serializers, ORMs, or similar tools that inspect types to generate code or configure behavior, typing-graph provides the structured type introspection layer so you can focus on your domain logic.

 > [!WARNING]
 > This project is in early development.
 APIs may change without notice.
 Not yet recommended for production use.

-typing-graph recursively unwraps `Annotated` types and [PEP 695][pep-695] type aliases, building a lazy, cached graph of metadata nodes.
-The library separates container-level metadata from element-level metadata and provides type-safe introspection of complex type hierarchies.
+Pass any type (generics, `Annotated`, dataclasses, `TypedDict`, [PEP 695][pep-695] aliases) and get back a graph of nodes representing the type structure and its metadata.
+The library handles metadata hoisting (extracting annotations from `Annotated` wrappers), qualifier detection (`ClassVar`, `Final`, `Required`), forward reference resolution, and caching.
+Each node exposes a `children()` method for recursive traversal.

-Built on [Pydantic's typing-inspection][typing-inspection] library and designed for compatibility with [annotated-types][annotated-types], typing-graph powers use cases like type conversion, validation, and feature flag extraction frameworks that derive behavior from type hints.
+Built on [Pydantic's typing-inspection][typing-inspection] library and designed for compatibility with [annotated-types][annotated-types].

-Inspired by the machinery behind Pydantic's model field metadata extraction, typing-graph generalizes this approach for arbitrary type annotations in classes (including dataclasses), `TypedDict`s, `NamedTuple`s, functions, and type aliases.

 ## Why I built this

-After studying how projects like Pydantic, SQLAlchemy, and Typer derive behavior from type annotations, I became fascinated with the pattern and started experimenting with it in my own projects, and after writing similar introspection code across several of them, I decided to extract the common plumbing into a reusable library.
+After studying how projects like Pydantic, SQLAlchemy, and Typer derive behavior from type annotations, I became fascinated with the pattern and started experimenting with it in my own projects, and after writing similar introspection code across many of them, I decided to extract the common plumbing into a reusable library.

 typing-graph provides a consistent graph representation that handles the edge cases of Python's typing system, so projects can focus on their domain logic instead of reinventing type introspection and metadata extraction.